Snowy Explorations in Saratoga County, NY: Find the Best Trails for Snowmobiling

 Go on a Fun-Filled Adventure in Northern/Eastern Saratoga County

 The last major snowmobile route you should know about in Saratoga runs west-east across the county's northern border.
-Beginning in the Town of Greenfied, this long trail will bring you to Gansevoort, Northumberland, Schuylerville, and then into Washington County and Rensselaer County.
+Beginning in the Town of Greenfield, this long trail will bring you to Gansevoort, Northumberland, Schuylerville, and then into Washington County and Rensselaer County.

 All around Saratoga County, NY, snowmobile adventures await for those who are ready to get out and explore.
 This winter, see for yourself why so many people love snowmobiling in the region!